Greg-Boggs/gregboggs.com/content/blog/2010-10-07-top-10-wordpress-plugin-lists.md

 ### Why Top 10 Lists are Important

 A company I consult for had downloaded an interesting search engine optimization plugin, but after looking through the plugin I realized the plugin purposefully removed their homepage from Google!
-The plugin did nothing to notify users of it&#8217;s disastrous behavior.
+The plugin did nothing to notify users of it's disastrous behavior.
 Luckily, deleting the plugin fixed the problem quickly.
-When selecting WordPress plugins, it&#8217;s important to get recommendations.
-So, I&#8217;ve a list of lists by the leaders in WordPress development.
+When selecting WordPress plugins, it's important to get recommendations.
+So, I've a list of lists by the leaders in WordPress development.

 ### The Top Lists

-  1. Prelovac&#8217;s [10 hidden gems list][1] has some great plugins not on other lists
+  1. Prelovac's [10 hidden gems list][1] has some great plugins not on other lists
-  2. Seo Chick&#8217;s [top 10 list][2] covers a pretty standard set of plugins
+  2. Seo Chick's [top 10 list][2] covers a pretty standard set of plugins
-  3. Lorelle&#8217;s [mind blowing list][3] has way too many plugins, but it&#8217;s worth reading
+  3. Lorelle's [mind blowing list][3] has way too many plugins, but it's worth reading
-  4. Michael Gray&#8217;s [SEO plugins list][4] has more than just SEO plugins
+  4. Michael Gray's [SEO plugins list][4] has more than just SEO plugins
   5. WordPress.org has [most popular list][5] so you can follow the crowd
   6. Mashable posted a [SEO plugins list][6] that looks rather bland, but [automatic links][7] looks good
   7. Interesting [Ajax plugins list][8] that has some nifty plugins.